How to Record Audio on iPhone for YouTube Shorts That Sounds Professional

 Built-In iPhone Audio Is Surprisingly Good — If You Do This

-Here’s what actually matters for built-in recording.
+Here’s what genuinely moves the needle for built-in recording.

 Distance From Your Mouth

 Six to eight inches.
-That’s your sweet spot.
-Too close and you get plosives — those harsh popping sounds on words starting with P and B. Too far and you lose presence, picking up room noise instead of your voice.
-I used to hold my phone at arm’s length for the aesthetic framing and wondered why I sounded distant and hollow.
-That was the entire problem.
+That’s the sweet spot — not a range you optimize toward, an actual target.
+Too close and you get plosives, those ugly popping sounds on words starting with P and B. Too far and your voice loses presence, and the room starts to dominate.
+I held my phone at full arm’s length for months because the framing looked good and couldn’t figure out why I sounded hollow and distant.
+That was the whole problem.
+A cheap phone stand — I grabbed a Lamicall adjustable desktop stand for around $13 on Amazon — solved it completely.

 Microphone Orientation